min2ha/ukwa-site/content/target/38377/index.en.md

   "subject": "Easter Rising "
 }

-# Juncture: Commemorating the Rising: History, democracy and violence in Ireland

 Article by Heather Jones in the magazine of the Institute for Public Policy Research (IIPR).